ProgrammingBlockchain/ProgrammingBlockchain/README.md

 9. Make a pull request

 ## Enhancing your learning process
-If you are committed to finish the book or a few chapters of it, it is a good idea to make smaller or larger contributions while reading.
-For example you could [choose an issue](https://github.com/ProgrammingBlockchain/ProgrammingBlockchain/issues) that can be only done if a big portion of the book is overseen.
+Making contributions while you are reading is a good way to learn faster.
+If you got a hard time understanding something, then try to reword it and make a pull request for later readers.

+You can also help [fixing issues](https://github.com/ProgrammingBlockchain/ProgrammingBlockchain/issues).
 (Protip for university students: a good GitHub profile is more valuable than a diploma in the job market.)

 ## Links